1st Congress of the Comintern: Delegate composition

 There were no delegates in attendance in either a voting or consultative status from the English-speaking countries of Canada, Australia, New Zealand, or South Africa.

 The nationalities outside of Europe were surprisingly well represented at the founding congress, including a group of five voting delegates from the "United Group of the Eastern Peoples of Russia," a voting delegate from Armenia, as well as non-voting delegates from Turkey, Turkestan, Georgia, Azerbaijan, Persia, China, and Korea.
 In all these 13 delegates represented fully one-quarter of the 52 voting and non-voting delegates to the gathering.

 The largest and most influential delegation, not surprisingly, was that of Soviet Russia.
-In addition to the five delegates assigned as representatives of the various "Eastern peoples" of the former Russian empire, six regular and two consultative delegates were in attendance, including such key figures of the Russian Communist Party as Lenin, Trotsky, Grigori Zinoviev, Nikolai Bukharin, Georgii Chicherin, V.V.
-Vorovsky, and Valerian Osinsky.
-Although the name of Soviet People's Commissar of Nationalities Joseph Stalin also appeared on the delegate list, there is no indication that he actually participated in the congress.
+In addition to the five delegates assigned as representatives of the various "Eastern peoples" of the former Russian Empire, six regular and two consultative delegates were in attendance, including such key figures of the Russian Communist Party as Lenin, Joseph Stalin, Trotsky, Grigori Zinoviev, Nikolai Bukharin, Georgii Chicherin, V. V. Vorovsky, and Valerian Osinsky.

 The delegates were, in general, younger than had been typical at previous international socialist gatherings.
 Of the 43 delegates for whom an age is known, 5 were in their 20s and 24 were in their 30s, with only the American Boris Reinstein over the age of 50.